 Canoe-camping, the ultimate challenge for nature lovers, is available from mid-May to mid-October.
-All sites are accessible by canoe; some, situated near trails, can be used by hikers and mountain bikers.
+Sites are accessible by canoe.

-New: You would like to enjoy a fishing experience?
-From June 23 to August 13, some sites are exclusively offered with a daily fishing permits and fishing rights.
+You would like to enjoy a fishing experience?
+From June 22 to August 12, some sites are exclusively offered with a daily fishing permits and fishing rights.

 - On sites with fireplace: $24.50 per night, for two people (including firewood)